Sumandora/tarasande/README.md

 - Configure ESP / "ESP Studio" - Fully customizable 2D esp setting like spirthack
   - Right click for values in classes
 - AutoTool
+- EventPollEvents: Add faked boolean -> Spammer and other interaction modules can use this to check if the Event has been faked or not

 ## Notes
 - Matrix Bots never sneak (might be applicable to other bots)